-In December 2016, City Council formally adopted goals to guide Boulder’s climate action efforts, including the goal of reducing community-wide greenhouse gas emissions 80% from 2005 levels by 2050; the goal of reducing emissions from city operations 80% below 2008 levels by 2030; and the goal of achieving 100% renewable electricity community-wide by 2030.
+In December 2016, City Council formally adopted goals to guide Boulder’s climate action efforts, including the goal of reducing community-wide greenhouse gas emissions 80 percent from 2005 levels by 2050; the goal of reducing emissions from city operations 80 percent below 2008 levels by 2030; and the goal of achieving 100 percent renewable electricity community-wide by 2030.
 The adopted goals also include progress indicators, and targets for local renewable energy generation for key milestone years.

 The municipalization project began in 2010 as an effort to examine options that could provide Boulder residents and businesses with electricity that is increasingly clean, reliable and competitively priced while allowing for more local decision-making and control.

 As a result of unprecedented analysis in 2013, the city has continued to pursue municipalization, or the creation of a local electric utility, in order to achieve this goal.